"Lispr vs Wispr Flow: an honest comparison"

 A note on how each handles your audio

 Lispr transcribes in the cloud.
-Your audio travels over an encrypted connection purely to be turned into text, and is then discarded — nothing is stored on a server, and nothing is used to train a model.
+Your audio travels over an encrypted connection purely to be turned into text, and is then discarded — by default nothing is kept on a server, and nothing is used to train a model.
+Sharing recordings to improve transcription is an opt-in setting, off unless you turn it on.
 You can read the details on our privacy page and in where your voice goes.

 For any tool you consider, including Wispr Flow, we would encourage you to read its own privacy and data documentation directly rather than rely on a competitor's summary.
 Data handling matters, and the only honest source for how another product works is that product's own current documentation.